Our Lady Seat of Wisdom College (Canada): History

 In 2000, the Roman Catholic Diocese of Pembroke donated the former grounds of St. Joseph's Convent for use by members of the study centre.
 In September 2000, Our Lady Seat of Wisdom Academy was established, and the school had its first official academic year which saw nine students and several teachers.
 In 2003, the academy added a second year of study to their program, and a third year in 2004.

-Our Lady Seat of Wisdom was approved by the province of Ontario to offer a three-year Bachelor of Catholic Studies degree in 2017, henceforward becoming known as Our Lady Seat of Wisdom College.
-SWC is currently pursuing approval for a four-year Bachelor of Arts degree.
+Our Lady Seat of Wisdom was approved by the province of Ontario to offer a three-year Bachelor of Catholic Studies degree in 2017, after which it became known as Our Lady Seat of Wisdom College.

 In September 2017, there were 136 students and a student-faculty ratio of 13:1.

 SWC has been featured in The Newman Guide to Choosing a Catholic College as one of the institutions around the world listed as faithfully Catholic colleges.